-Damp and mould on internal walls aren’t appealing to anybody.
+Rising damp and black mould on internal walls aren’t appealing to anybody.
 Aside from being ugly, damp and mould screams “health risk!!” at the top of its lungs.

-But how big of a risk is it in Brisbane?
+But how big of a risk is black mould and rising damp Brisbane or anywhere?
 And should it affect the purchase of a home?

 What Causes Black Mould In Houses?